 The merle Pomeranian is a recent color pattern addition to the Pomeranian breed.
 Merle Pomeranians are not an accepted Pomeranian color pattern in many countries.
 Two merle Pomeranians should never be bred together.
 The merle gene modifies the base color of the dog's coat.

-An all white Pomeranian dog should be a solid white color with no lemon or cream shadings.
+A white Pomeranian dog should be a solid white color with no lemon or cream shadings.
 The guard hairs and the undercoat is also white.
-White Pom dog eye color must be very dark, if not black.
-The breed standard calls for dark eyes, not black eyes.

 Cream Pomeranian information and facts.
 There are two types of cream Pomeranians.
 Pictures of adult Cream Pomeranians and Cream Pomeranian puppies.